 Beans are rich in fiber.
 It’s a great addition to your meals because most Americans don’t get the recommended 25 to 38 grams of fiber per day.
 Fiber aids in digestion and helps protect against heart disease, high blood pressure, and high cholesterol.
 A cup of black beans contains about 17 grams of fiber, while navy beans have about 19 grams of fiber per cup.

 This B vitamin is essential for overall health.
 It stimulates the creation of healthy red blood cells and prevents birth defects in a fetus during pregnancy.
 Folate is also good for heart health, the nervous system, and cell division.
 A cup of pinto beans contains about 300 micrograms of folate, which is already 75% of the recommended daily amount.
 Meanwhile, a cup of shelled edamame beans provides 482 micrograms of folate.

 The cells in our body need zinc to make genetic material, fight off germs, and heal wounds.
 For children, zinc is important because it helps develop the sense of smell and taste.
 A cup of garbanzo beans comes with 2.4 milligrams of zinc, which is a quarter of what you need for the day.

 Potassium is needed by almost everything in your body, including your kidneys, muscles, nerves, and heart.
-Not many people know this, but beans are actually rich in potassium, especially lima beans, which contains a thousand milligrams per cup.
-That’s twice potassium that you can get from a banana.
+Not many people know this, but beans are actually rich in potassium, especially lima beans, which contain a thousand milligrams per cup.
+That’s twice the potassium that you can get from a banana.

 Beans are also found to be rich in polyphenols, a type of antioxidant.
 Antioxidants combat the effects of free radicals, which can cause cell damage resulting to various diseases.
 Because of this, antioxidants help protect the body from diseases.